langchain-ai/langchain/docs/modules/utils/key_concepts.md

 ## Guards

 The `@guard` directive can be used to prevent your chain or agent from outputting something you would rather avoid like a racist or off topic response.

+## Normalization

+The normalization functions (currently just boolean normalization) can take a llm response string and translate it to a standard python type or object.